-Glover’s Reef, where our island is located, is one of the least crowded areas in the country.
+Glover’s Reef, where our island is located, is one of the least crowded areas in the country and one of the top Belize vacation resorts.
 There’s no one out there kitesurfing except us!
 There are two options for kiteboarding at our island:

 –If you are experienced, bring your own kites, harnesses, and assorted gear, and you can use our boards as part of your all-inclusive package.
 No other gear is available to rent.